MichaelWarmbier/Drawio-Text-Extractor/README.md

 # Drawio-Text-Extractor

-A simple Java package to extract text elements from a .drawio file.
+A simple JavaScript package to extract text elements from a .drawio file.

 ## About